Architecture

 At runtime:

-• GameConfig defines the initial scene, backend, fps, virtual resolution, and postfx.
+• EngineConfig defines fps, virtual resolution, postfx, and profiling.

-• Game builds managers and runtime services around a selected backend.
+• Engine builds managers and runtime services around a selected backend.

 • EngineRunner executes the frame loop.